joelburton/computer-setup/windows.md

 ## Setup Git Bash

 Go to [Git Bash](http://git-scm.com/download/win) and follow the setup instructions there.
-This will enable additional to your command prompt in Windows.
+This will enable additional commands on your command prompt in Windows.

 ## Setup Python